andresteingress/andresteingress.github.io/_posts/2017-09-18-environment-meta-annotations.md

 ### Example

-Let‘s assume we have a „development stage“ where we have certain beans only eligible in the developers local environment.
+Let‘s assume we have a "development stage" where we have certain beans only eligible in the developers local environment.

 One way to define a bean only valid in development phase, is to define the `@Profile` annotation on that component:

 <pre><code class="language-groovy">
 @Component
-@Profile(„development“)
+@Profile("development")
 public class ApplicationBootstrap { ... }
 </code></pre>